a day in the recording studio

 Today, I got to sing for a studio recording!
 My wonderful friend Claire, who is a talented musician,1 is recording an album and invited me to sing harmonies on some of the songs.

-The days leading up to the recording flew by fast.
-Claire wrote the harmonies and sent them to me about a week in advance, and I spent a couple of hours learning them at my aunt's house in Korea.
-After a flight back to the Bay and a huge fight with jet lag (that I am still losing), I found myself parking in front of the studio.
+We recorded two of Claire's songs ("Leaving Utopia" and "Lift High the Muse", for those in the know).
+She sent me the harmonies about a week in advance, and I spent a couple of hours learning them at my aunt's house in Korea.
+After a flight back to the Bay and a huge fight with jet lag (this involved a day where I slept for 20 hours, yes I am still losing), I found myself parking in front of the studio.

-The studio was tucked in this side alleyway? hallway? in a stout building that looked like it could have been a sanatorium.
-The location makes sense, though — according to the audio engineer working with us, most of the muffling (isolation) comes from the thick concrete walls.
+he studio was tucked in this side alleyway? hallway? in a stout building that looked like it could have been a sanatorium, which made the contrast with the warm wooden floors and soft foam all the more jarring.
+But there is a reason for the intimidating exterior — according to the audio engineer working with us, most of the muffling (isolation) comes from the thick concrete walls.

 The recording studio had a couple of other quirks.
-First, they had a room inside a room that they had built at some point for some clients who needed some really crazy soundproofing.
+First, there was a room inside a room that they had built for some clients who needed some really crazy soundproofing.
+The whole room in a room was lifted off of the floor, because otherwise, they'd pick up the sound of medicine balls hitting the floor at the gym across the street.
 Also, the studio had something like a million doors, which was funny.
-They're there for more isolation, but I couldn't help but feel like Pomni walking through the infinite door hallway in The Amazing Digital Circus.
+They're there for more isolation — same idea as double-layered windows for insulation — but I couldn't help but feel like Pomni walking through the infinite door hallway in The Amazing Digital Circus.

 It works; the soundproofing really is good.
-About halfway through our booked time, a jazz band came in to rehearse, and you could not hear them at all in the recording room.
-(Shoutout to the saxophonist, who made their part sound so buttery.)
+About halfway through our booked time, a jazz band came in to rehearse, and you could not hear them at all in the recording room.2

 Also, there were these cool wooden things that diffuse sound waves:

-One of the pieces of equipment includes a panel with a bunch of dials, which lets you adjust how loudly each of the parts plays in your headphones; for me, I had separate knobs for Claire's lead vocals, Ian's guitar part, and my own voice.
-I learned that if you are singing harmonies, it is important to make sure you can hear yourself clearly!
-I had several runs where the knob for the lead vocals wasn't working quite right.
+Studio recording takes some getting used to.
+For example, when you're recording, you listen to all the other parts in the headphones.
+You get a panel with a bunch of dials, which you can use to adjust how loudly each of the parts plays in your headphones; for me, I had separate knobs for Claire's lead vocals, Claire's boyfriend Ian's guitar part, and my own voice.
+It took me a bit to realize that if you are singing harmonies, it is important to make sure you can hear yourself clearly!
+I had several runs where the volume of the lead vocals threw me off.
 When it was too loud, I couldn't hear myself and pick out the pitches of the harmony.
 When it was too quiet, I couldn't match the rhythm/phrasing of the lead vocals properly.

 Thanks to Claire and Ian for a wonderful day!